Czech Republic: Domestic Corporate Taxation

 Sales Taxes and VAT

 A business or individual trader must register for VAT if annual sales turnover exceeds CZK1m.
 Voluntary registration is an option.
-If annual turnover exceeds CZK10m, then VAT returns must be submitted monthly.
-If turnover is less than CZK2m, returns are submitted quarterly.
-For turnover between these two thresholds, the business or individual trader may choose the frequency of VAT reporting.
+If annual turnover is less than CZK2m, returns must be submitted quarterly; if it exceeds CZK10m, VAT returns must be submitted monthly.
+For turnover between these two thresholds, entities may choose how often they submit VAT returns.

 Excise duty is levied on fuels, tobacco and alcohol.
-The duty is payable once the goods are removed from the sanctuary of a duty-free warehouse, unless the goods are to be transported to another EU country.
+The duty is payable once the goods are removed from a duty-free warehouse, unless the goods are to be transported to another EU country.